Pattern: Saga

 This solution has the following drawbacks:

-• The programming model is more complex.
-For example, a developer must design compensating transactions that explicitly undo changes made earlier in a saga.
+• Lack of automatic rollback - a developer must design compensating transactions that explicitly undo changes made earlier in a saga rather than relying on the automatic rollback feature of ACID transactions

 There are also the following issues to address: